 Rocky Linux is among the most frequently adopted Linux distributions now that CentOS 8 has been end-of-lifed.
-According to metrics tracked by the Extra Packages for Enterprise Linux (EPEL) Special Interest Group (SIG), Rocky Linux adoption is outpacing all other Enterprise Linux variants.
+According to the latest metrics gathered by the Fedora infrastructure and presented by the Extra Packages for Enterprise Linux (EPEL) Special Interest Group (SIG), Rocky Linux adoption is outpacing all other Enterprise Linux variants.

 How do we track Rocky’s quick uptake as an Enterprise Linux replacement for CentOS?
 One way is to look at the data from the EPEL registry.